nais/doc/gcp/getting-started.md

 to sit down and take a look at both of them.
 Every application needs to do a ROS analyze, and applications handling personal information needs to do a "Personvernkonsekvens" (PVK) analyze, and create an entry in the "Behandlingsoversikt".
 More information about [ROS][], [PVK][], and [Behandlingsoversikt][] can be found on our intranet.
-Questions about the ROS can be directed to [Leif Tore Løvmo][], while [Line Langlo Spongsveen][] is responsible for the two others.
+Questions about ROS can be directed to [Leif Tore Løvmo][], while [Line Langlo Spongsveen][] can answer questions about the other two.

 [Teams]: ../basics/teams.md
 [nais-yaml]: https://github.com/navikt/nais-yaml